krishnakadiyala/NPAcourse/labs/Section_01_Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_10_Core_Command_Compliance.md

 ##### Step 9

-Lets make a change on the `set_fact` module and change the variable `percent` to `60` and comment out the original variable.
+Let's make a change on the `set_fact` module, change the variable `percent` to `60` and comment out the original variable.

 ```yaml